 Financial sector: Against the sharp deterioration of confidence in the banking sector, reforms were adopted, with a view to restructuring and downsizing financial institutions, and reinforcing supervision.
-In particular, the Central Bank of Cyprus was established as the single resolution authority and Bank of Cyprus was recapitalised and taken out of resolution.
+In particular, a single resolution authority, involving the Governor of the Central Bank of Cyprus, the Minister of Finance and the President of the Cyprus Securities and Exchange Commission, has been established and Bank of Cyprus was recapitalised and taken out of resolution.
 The authorities have started implementing the strategy to restructure the cooperative credit institutions and first mergers have been completed.
 A working plan for the integration of the supervision of the cooperative credit institutions in the Central Bank of Cyprus was finalised.
 The gradual relaxation of the administrative restrictions and the capital controls continued in line with the road-map agreed with programme partners.